RafaelPAndrade/01.Linux_Scripts/README.md

 # Linux_Scripts #

+### Auto config scripts ###

+## Instructions ##

-### Scripts I use in my Linux environment ###
+*	### Scripts ###

+	+	config_installer.sh

+		When run, this script:

+		-	Appends all the files in the folder $CONFIG_FOLDER to their hidden equivalent in $CONFIG_PATH.
+This is, the file bashrc (and $SEPARATOR) will be appended to ~/.bashrc.

+		-	Copies (interactively) all the scripts in the folder
+			$SCRIPTS_FOLDER to $SCRIPTS_PATH, and changes the permissions to 700 (only the user can read, write and execute the script).

+		To run:

+			./config_installer.sh

+	+	config_uninstaller.sh

+		When run, this script:

+		-	Strips the configs from all the lines that are bellow the $SEPARATOR.

+		-	Compares all the scripts in $SCRIPTS_FOLDER to their equivalent in $SCRIPTS_PATH.
+If no difference is found, there will be a prompt for deletion.

+		To run:

+			./config_uninstaller.sh

+*	### Configuring/Settings ###

+	The variables refered above ($CONFIG_PATH, $SEPARATOR, etc.) are defined at the top of both config_installer and config_unistaller.

+	If you wish to change the defaults, feel free to fork, and then change those variables to others that suit your needs better.

+## Assumptions/Dependencies ##

+This repo/project is intended to be cross platform (sh script, no bashisms);
+if any problem arises in any Posix compliant OS, please fill a bug report.

+Dependencies (tested):

++	sh/dash
++	GNU coreutils (8.25)
+	-	test / [
+	-	echo
+	-	ls
+	-	cat
+	-	cp
+	-	chmod
+	-	cut
+	-	head
+	-	rm
++	GNU grep (2.25)
++	cmp (diffutils 3.3)

+## TODO ##

+-	[x] Cleanup script - separate script, to "un-append" the customizations made + delete scripts

+-	[ ] Add support to subdirectories

-## Programs customized ##
+## Programs customized/tested ##

 -	bash
 -	git
 -	nano
 -	tmux

-## Instructions ##

-Just run ./config_installer.sh from anywhere, and it will append the files under dot_files/ to the hidden files of the same name in
-$HOME.
-Also, it will copy the contents of tmux_stuff directly in
-$HOME, interactively (if there are files with the same name, it will ask what should it do).

-Note that this repo is one of the possible configurations.
-The names of the folders can be changed, as well as the destination folder; however, their names must also be changed in config_installer.sh.

-This script is intended to be cross platform (sh script, no bashisms);
-if any problem arises in any Posix compliant OS, please fill a bug report.

-## TODO ##

- - [x] Cleanup script - separate script, to "un-append" the customizations made (?+ delete scripts?)

- - [ ] Add support to subdirectories

 ## Credits ##